-Press Secretary: Our critics claim that the President’s recent highway project cancellations demonstrate a vindictive desire to punish legislative districts controlled by opposition parties.
-They offer as evidence the fact that 90 percent of the projects canceled were in such districts.
-But all of the canceled projects had been identified as wasteful in a report written by respected nonpartisan auditors.
-So the President’s choice was clearly motivated by sound budgetary policy, not partisan politics.
+Press secretary: Our critics claim that the President's recent highway project cancellations demonstrate a vindictive desire to punish legislative districts controlled by opposition parties.
+They offer as evidence the fact that 90% of the projects cancelled were in such districts.
+But all of the cancelled projects had been identified as wasteful in a report written by respected nonpartisan auditors.
+So the President's choice was clearly motivated by sound budgetary policy, not partisan politics.

 Which of the following is an assumption on which the press secretary's argument depends?